 7. Breastfeeding Woes

 Breastfeeding was so hard for me, especially with my first child.
 I had no idea at the time that it was not something that always “just came naturally.”
-I thought I was defective or that my child wasn’t getting it right or that my body was betraying me.
-When I voiced my concerns to my tribe, I was instantly reassured that I was perfectly normal, that my kid was not a mutant, and that I wasn’t alone in my struggles.
+I thought I was defective or that my child wasn’t getting it right, or that my body was betraying me.
+When I voiced my concerns to my tribe, they instantly reassured me that I was perfectly normal, that my kid was not a mutant, and that I wasn’t alone in my struggles.
 What a relief!
-My tribe also referred me to lactation consultants, books, websites and doctors that could help me get my breastfeeding relationship on track.
+My tribe also referred me to lactation consultants, books, helpful websites, and doctors that could help me get my breastfeeding relationship on track.